1st Maine Cavalry Regiment: Battle of First Winchester

 As the U.S. troops pulled out of the town, the Maine troopers noted that the local secessionist civilians were jeering them, throwing boiling water, and even shooting at them.
 Along with the rest of Hatch's brigade, they found themselves fighting their way out of the town under attack from all sides.
-The vehemence of the local secssionists and Jackson's force climaxed in reports several instances of no quarter being given to some of Banks' wounded who had fallen out of the retreat.
+The vehemence of the local secessionists and Jackson's force climaxed in reports several instances of no quarter being given to some of Banks' wounded who had fallen out of the retreat.

 Instead of a wild flight, Jackson later wrote that Banks's troops "preserved their organization remarkably well" through the town.
 Elated, Jackson rode cheering after the retreating enemy shouting "Go back and tell the whole army to press forward to the Potomac!"
 Luckily for the 1st Battalion in the rearguard, the Confederate pursuit was ineffective.
 Ashby and the rest of the rebel cavalrymen had conducted vigorous pursuits of U.S. forces to the south and east.
 By the time they rejoined Jackson, their horses were blown and men too exhausted to effectively chase down Banks' rearguard leading Jackson to write, "Never was there such a chance for cavalry.
 Oh that my cavalry was in place!"

 As Hatch's brigade swept back and forth at the rear to keep the occasional pursuer at arm's length the outnumbered Federals fled relatively unimpeded for 35 miles in 14 hours, crossing the Potomac River into Williamsport, Maryland after dark around 21:00, Sunday evening.
 Hatch noted the fine performance of the 1st Maine Cavalry in his post action reports.
 Among the units in Banks' retreating force for whom the 1st Maine provided a sense of security were their fellow Mainer, the 10th Maine.
 Union casualties were 2,019 (62 killed, 243 wounded, and 1,714 missing or captured), Confederate losses were 400 (68 killed, 329 wounded, and 3 missing).